A Novel Convolution and Attention Mechanism-based Model for 6D Object Pose Estimation: Methodology

+\paragraph{Orthogonality} Polynomials of different orders are mutually orthogonal under the standard inner product on $\left[-1,1\right]$, allowing expansion coefficients to be computed independently and simplifying the fitting process. \paragraph{Numerical Stability} They exhibit strong numerical stability, which helps suppress oscillatory artifacts such as Runge’s phenomenon\cite{press2007numerical} when using high-order approximations. \paragraph{Recursion} Legendre polynomials satisfy a simple recursive formulation, enabling efficient construction of higher-order terms.

+For these reasons, we integrate Legendre polynomials into our proposed Legendre Convolution Layer to achieve stable, efficient, and mathematically well-structured feature modeling.

-To characterize the interconnections between nodes in the graph, we utilize the regularized Laplacian matrix denoted as $L = I - D ^ {-\frac{1}{2}} A D ^ {-\frac{1}{2}}$, where $A$ represents the adjacency matrix, $I$ is the identity matrix, and $D$ is the matrix of node degrees in diagonal form.
-As $L$ is a symmetric positive semidefinite matrix, its eigenvectors are orthogonal in pairs, and the eigenvalues are distinct and non-negative.
-Therefore, $L$ can be simplified to the form of:
+The Legendre convolution layer includes the spatial graph Laplacian embedding for encoding the spatial relationships within the feature maps.
+To characterize the interconnections between nodes in the graph, we utilize the regularized Laplacian matrix denoted as $L=I-D^{-0.5}AD^{-0.5}$, where $A$ represents the adjacency matrix, $I$ is the identity matrix, and $D$ is the matrix of node degrees in diagonal form.
+As $L$ is a symmetric positive semi-definite matrix, its eigenvectors are orthogonal in pairs, and the eigenvalues are distinct and non-negative.
+Therefore, $L$ can be simplified to the form of $L=U U^{T}$, where $U$ is a matrix composed of eigenvectors and $\delta$ is a matrix composed of eigenvalues.
+In our model, the output of Legendre convolution layer is defined as $Y_{output}= (Ug_{\theta}(\Delta)U^{T}X_{input})$, where $\sigma()$ denotes the activation function, and $\theta$ is the parameter value for iterative updates.
+Here, $g_{\theta}(\Delta)$ signifies the convolution kernel operating on a graph.